akshetpandey/react-native-cronet/README.md

 Cronet has support for both Android and iOS.

 This module allows you to use the Cronet stack for your react native apps.
-Checkout default react-native vs react-native-cronet comparison on android when loading many images on a high lateceny and packetloss network
+Checkout default react-native vs react-native-cronet comparison on android when loading many images on a high latency and packet loss network

 ![Preview](docs/CronetComp.gif)